From Euler to AI: Unifying Formulas for Mathematical Constants: Formula harvesting details

-\subsection{Formula Classification and Extraction}
+\subsection{Formula classification and extraction}

+LLMs were run via API---GPT-4o with the OpenAI API, Claude 3.7 Sonnet with Anthropic's API and Gemini 2.5 Pro Preview through Google AI Studio.

 As a formula is extracted, information collected from previous prompts is appended to the following prompts to reinforce context.
 See \cref{appendix-engineering-prompts} for the prompts used.
 All prompts to the LLM use a temperature of 0 to promote consistency.
 The OpenAI GPT API supports a return format called Structured Outputs, which guarantees a json schema of choice is returned by the LLM.
 Formula candidates are passed to the LLM for zero-shot binary classification, into classes: formulas that compute the constant $\pi$ and formulas that do not.
 Candidates are then passed again for trinary classification into classes: series, continued fraction (the targets of this study), and other formulas (which are either not $\pi$ formulas or are but are not series or continued fractions).
-The third class is intentionally redundant, as some strings GPT-4o mini gets wrong may be correctly filtered out by GPT-4o: of 3389 strings classified as $\pi$-computing series or continued fractions by GPT-4o mini, 1711 were tossed by GPT-4o.
+The third class is intentionally redundant, as some strings which GPT-4o mini gets wrong may be correctly filtered out by GPT-4o: out of 3367 strings classified as $\pi$-computing series or continued fractions by GPT-4o mini, 1711 were discarded by GPT-4o, leaving 1656.
+All examples which were checked manually were false positives, discarded when double checked by GPT-4o.
+Example: $g ( x ) = \frac{\pi}{2} + \sum_{j = 1}^{\infty}a_nx^n$ (arXiv 2206.11256).

-The vast majority of formulas classified as $\pi$ formulas by GPT-4o were series rather than nested fractions (1,613 vs 65).
+The vast majority of formulas classified as $\pi$ formulas by GPT-4o were series rather than nested fractions (1,591 vs 65).
 In some instances the LLM successfully generalized sequences of numbers to polynomial expressions, see \cref{tab:appendix-engineering-llm-polynomial-extraction}.
+The cost for API calls for the entire analysis---classification and extraction---was under \$50.

-Perhaps additional formulas could be gathered in the future by allowing the LLM to decide whether to call a polynomial fitting function on such sequences.
+In the future, additional formulas could be gathered by allowing the LLM to decide whether to call a polynomial fitting function on such sequences.